S.K. Beveren: History

-On 13 September 2020, it was announced that Waasland-Beveren would be taken over by American sports investment group, Bolt Football Holdings now having a 97% share in the club.

-On 7 June 2022, the club announced it had come to an agreement with K.S.K.
-Beveren to share the identity of the former club under that name, allowing Waasland-Beveren to be renamed and use the similar name SK Beveren from 1 July 2022.
+In September 2020, an investment group consisting of American businessmen David Blitzer, Jahm Najafi, and Jeff Moorad purchased a 97% share in the club.
+In June 2022, the club announced it had come to an agreement with K.S.K.
+Beveren to share the identity of the original club under that name, allowing Waasland-Beveren to be renamed and use the similar name SK Beveren in July 2022.